adamrhans/Mod10_API-Request_WebServer/README.md

 # Creating API's and Sending Request to Web Server
 ---
 #### Data Engineering Tools Used:
+- Using Docker to create a container to run Strapi on port 1337.
 - Creating an API with Strapi
 - Sending GET request and POST request to that API using POSTMAN
 - Creating a Python project that will communicate with the Web Server on our Local Machine